 This section brings together the vital functions of the civil judgment and order docket in current practice without repeating the details listed in the relevant court rules.
-The proposal changes the name of the docket from "civil judgment and order docket" to "judgment docket."
+The proposal changes the name of the docket from "civil judgment and order docket" to "Statewide Judgment Lien Index, the designation preferred by the Administrative Office of the Courts."
 Subsection a. retains the additions of the 1981, 1982 and 1983 amendments concerning counsel fees, periodic payments and arrearages.
 As a result, the subsection covers any kind of judgment for a sum certain.
 The fact that a judgment accrues interest does not mean that it is not for a sum certain.
 It does not include a judgment ordering future periodic payments, but it does include a judgment for a specific amount due immediately even if the amount is the result of overdue periodic payments.
 Subsections c. and d. add judgments of the Special Civil Part and the municipal court in accordance with their respective statutes.
 Subsection e. reflects the requirement that certain agencies file statutory liens with the Superior Court.
 Examples of statutes encompassed by the subsection are 30:4C-29.2 (Division of Youth and Family Services lien) and 2A:158A-17 (Public Defender lien).
 See also R. 4:101-4.
 Subsection f. continues the essential parts of 2A:16-11.1.
+Subsection g. is new, but its substance is not.
+The statutes cited require that judgments of other states and certain judgments of foreign countries be treated in the same way as New Jersey judgments.

-J-4.
+J-2.
 Address of judgment holder

-The Clerk shall enter the address of the holder of a judgment with each judgment entered in the Judgment Docket.
+The Clerk shall enter the address of the holder of a judgment with each judgment entered in the Statewide Judgment Lien Index.
 A judgment holder shall file a new address with the Clerk promptly after each change in address.

-While this section is new, with section 8(b) below, it enacts the substance of Section 13 of the Fair Foreclosure Act, L. 1995 c.244.
+While this section is new, with section 8(b) below, it extends the requirement of Section 13 of the Fair Foreclosure Act, to all judgments.

-J-5.
+J-3.
 Attachments and execution of process

-The Clerk shall enter in the Judgment Docket, if the judgment is entered there, and otherwise in the Case Docket:
+The Clerk shall enter in the Statewide Judgment Lien Index, if the judgment is entered there, and otherwise enter the following in the Case Docket: